mattermost/mattermost-developer-documentation/site/content/blog/2019-10-21-debugging-using-charles.md

 The configuration above is only the tip of the iceberg when it comes to using Charles for debugging.
 Think of Charles like an external `Network` tab from the Chrome Developer Tools, but spanning all your tabs across all your applications.
 Should you run into any networking problems, or just want to stop using Charles altogether, it's easy to turn off the proxy altogether by selecting the `Proxy` menu and unchecking `macOS Proxy`.

-If anyone has suggestions on this topic, please feel free to continue the [conversation on this topic](https://community.mattermost.com/core/pl/tmetoow5cpgmbg8ftok4tr6scy).
+If anyone has suggestions on this topic, please feel free to continue the {{< newtabref href="https://community.mattermost.com/core/pl/tmetoow5cpgmbg8ftok4tr6scy" title="conversation on this topic" >}}.
 I'd love to find a way to optimize the Charles configuration, and even find a way to enable proxying using open source tooling alone.